Margaret Ashton: Legacy

 In 1982, the Harpurhey High School for Girls was re-opened as Margaret Ashton Sixth Form College.

-Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London; it was unveiled in 2018.
+Ashton's name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London; it was unveiled in 2018.

-Margaret Ashton was one of six women on a shortlist for a new public statue in Manchester, but lost out to Emmeline Pankhurst in the public vote.
+Ashton was one of six women on a shortlist for a new public statue in Manchester, but lost out to Emmeline Pankhurst in the public vote.

 In 2022, a mural depicting Ashton, by artist Emma Bowen, was painted on a wall at Cavendish Community Primary School in West Didsbury.
 Ashton had laid the school's foundation stone in 1904.